mriiad/instagram-bot/README.md

 # instagram-bot
-A bot for instagram to like all pictures found in given hashtag using Selenium
+A bot for instagram to like all pictures found in a given hashtags/locations list using Selenium

 ## To run this bot
 1. Install Python (version +3.x)